-The Fishkill Creek Greenway and Heritage Trail (FCGHT) began approximately 5 years ago as a master plan to provide pedestrian connections throughout the City of Beacon along Fishkill Creek.
+Work on the The Fishkill Creek Greenway and Heritage Trail (FCGHT) began in 2010 provide pedestrian connections throughout the City of Beacon along Fishkill Creek.
+A master plan was adopted in 2013.
 While not fully constructed, several key portions have been completed and provide scenic views and important connections throughout the City.
-Constructed primarily of crushed stone, several amenities have been installed along the completed portions of the trail including benches, trailhead / kiosk signage and dog waste bins.
+Constructed primarily of crushed stone, several amenities have been installed along the completed portions of the trail benches, trailhead / kiosk signage and dog waste bins.
 Agreements are already in place for select parcels that an easement for future trail segments be included in any development plan, with several such areas currently under construction.

 - Paths & Walkways Comprised primarily of crushed stone, trail is in good condition.
-Minor ADA compliance issues at street crossings, several of which are already planned for improvement in the near future. - Site Amenities Benches and "Dogipot" stations are located at frequent intervals along completed portions of the trail and are in generally good condition. - o Signage Kiosk trailhead located at street crossings are in good condition, some graffiti on board.
-There is limited wayfinding or identification signage for the trail. - Lawn / Greenspace Lawn was in generally good condition along completed portions of the trail. - Trees / Vegetation Trees, shrubs, and vegetation along the trail were in good condition.
+Minor ADA compliance issues at street crossings, several of which are already planned for improvement in the near future. - Site Amenities Benches and "Dogipot" stations are located at frequent intervals along completed portions of the trail and are in generally good condition. - Signage Kiosk trailhead located at street crossings are in good condition, some graffiti on board.
+There is limited wayfinding or identification signage for the trail. - Lawn / Greenspace Lawn was in generally good condition along completed portions of the trail. - o Trees / Vegetation Trees, shrubs, and vegetation along the trail were in good condition.